nicholasjg97/nicholasjg97/README.md

 <h1 align="center">Hello there, I'm Nicholas</h1>

-- 🔭 I’m currently working on strengthening my skills in the frontend software field.
+- 🔭 I’m currently working on creating my website @ nicholasgaytan.com

 - I'm currently looking for a position in the frontend field.